Mienic languages: Hsiu (2018)

 Hsiu (2018) considers Changping Mien to have been influenced by Kim Mun lects due to geographical proximity, although it retains many unique forms that indicate it should belong in its own branch.

+Hsiu (2023)

+Hsiu (2023) announced the discovery of the previously undocumented Yangchun Pai Yao, likely a sister branch to Dzao Min, or possibly belonging to its own branch outright.

 Mixed languages

 Some languages may be mixed Chinese and Mienic (Yao) languages, such as: